Texas Legislature

-The Texas State Legislature is the state legislature of the U.S. state of Texas.
-The Texas Legislature is a bicameral body consisting of a 31-member Senate and a 150-member House of Representatives.
-The Texas Legislature meets every two years in regular session, starting on the second Tuesday in January of odd-numbered years, and sessions can last up to 140 days.
-It is a powerful arm of the Texas government not only because of its power of the purse to control and direct the activities of state government and the strong constitutional connections between it and the lieutenant governor of Texas, but also due to Texas's plural executive.
+The Texas State Legislature is the legislative branch of Texas.
+The Texas Legislature is a bicameral body composed of a 31-member Senate and a 150-member House of Representatives.
+It meets every two years in regular session, starting on the second Tuesday in January of odd-numbered years, and sessions can last up to 140 days.
+It’s a powerful part of the Texas government because of its control over state spending, its strong connection to the lieutenant governor, and Texas’s plural executive system.

 In the 89th Legislature (2025), Republicans hold 88 of the 150 seats in the House and 20 of the 31 seats in the Senate.